Organizations and Initiatives

 Allstate partners with advocacy organizations and other coalitions throughout the country to promote various public policy positions.

-Throughout our history, we have endeavored to make roads safer for all drivers.
-We were pioneers in the advocacy of mandatory seat belts and airbags in cars.
-Today, many of our employees and agents devote significant time every day promoting safer driving and working with community groups, parents, teen drivers, schools, and national organizations.
+Throughout our history, we have also endeavored to make roads safer.
+We were pioneers in the advocacy of mandatory seatbelts and airbags in cars.
+Today, many of our employees and agents devote significant time every day to promoting safer driving, and work with community groups, parents, teen drivers, schools, and national organizations.
 Allstate provides significant human and financial resources to organizations that save lives, prevent injuries, and reduce losses caused by crashes on the nation’s highways.
-For example, Allstate supports the Advocates for Highway and Auto Safety, a champion in the effort to save teen drivers.
-In 2012, Allstate provided approximately $2 million to coalitions, with almost $638,000 (32 percent) attributed to lobbying efforts.
+For example, Allstate supports the Advocates for Highway and Auto Safety, a champion in the effort to save the lives of teen drivers.
+In 2013, Allstate provided $1.7 million to coalitions, with almost $133,000 (8%) attributed to lobbying efforts.

 National and state trade associations

-We are also working to help build a better insurance regulatory system.
+We are also working on building a better insurance regulatory system.
 The insurance industry currently operates under a different set of regulations in each of the 50 states and the District of Columbia.
-This patchwork system makes it difficult and expensive to develop innovative products for our customers and for our exclusive agents to operate as efficiently as possible.
-Allstate supports business organizations that assist our 11,200 agency owners and exclusive financial representatives, who operate small businesses located on main streets across the United States and Canada.
+At the same time, the Federal Insurance Office and other federal agencies are becoming more actively involved in insurance regulatory matters.
+This patchwork system makes it difficult and expensive for us to develop innovative products for our customers, and for our exclusive agents to operate as efficiently as possible.
+Allstate supports business organizations that assist our 11,600 agency owners and exclusive financial representatives who operate small businesses located on main streets across the United States and Canada.
 We believe it is imperative to modernize and improve the regulatory system for insurance companies and consumers.
-Thus, the company supports organizations working for reforms that will create more uniformity and consistency in the system.
+The company therefore supports organizations working for reforms that will help ensure a healthy regulatory system with more uniformity and consistency.

 Allstate also supports reforms to our civil justice system to keep pace with changes in technology and address lawsuit abuse.
-This advocacy includes changes to deal with electronic document discovery, new ways that litigation is being financed by third parties, and state-specific challenges that deal with so-called bad faith.
-Further, Allstate advocates against theories of civil recovery that cost our customers too much money.
+This advocacy includes changes for dealing with electronic document discovery, third party–financed litigation, and state-specific challenges that deal with so-called bad faith laws.
+In addition, Allstate advocates against theories of civil recovery that cost our customers too much money.
 That’s why Allstate supports a court system that is fair for everyone.
 As part of this effort, Allstate contributes to groups that advocate meaningful change for insurance consumers, nationally and in individual states.
-In 2012, Allstate provided almost $3.7 million to national trade associations, with approximately $2 million (56 percent) attributed to lobbying efforts, and slightly more than $2.1 million to state trade associations, with approximately $610,000 (27 percent) attributed to lobbying efforts.
+In 2013, Allstate provided almost $3.2 million to national trade associations, with approximately $1.5 million (47%) attributed to lobbying efforts, and slightly more than $1.7 million to state trade associations, with approximately $476,000 (28%) attributed to lobbying efforts.

 Advocates for Highway and Auto Safety

-Advocate for STANDUP Act, which is a common sense approach to graduated driver licensing laws and measures, and designed to reduce distracted driving and protect those most important to us—our children.
+Advocates for safe driving initiatives, including a common-sense approach to graduated driver licensing and ways to reduce distracted driving to protect those most important to us—our children.
 Find more information at Saferoads.org.

 American Council of Life Insurers